 Mounting to a Door or Wall

-Our range of large pegboards feature a unique keyhole system allowing them to be fixed to a wall, door or other surface either in a horizontal or vertical position, depending on your preference and space.
+Our range of large pegboards features a unique keyhole system allowing them to be fixed to a wall, door or other surface either in a horizontal or vertical position, depending on your preference and space.

 Now it’s time to install the pegboard!